 At the museum

-- It is advisable to purchase tickets online by choosing the preferred entry time slot until that slot is sold out.
+• It is advisable to purchase tickets online by choosing the preferred entry time slot until it is sold out.
 Tickets can also be purchased at the museum's ticket office, subject to availability.

-- Large items—such as bags, backpacks, suitcases, or any other large objects that might compromise the safety of the works of art on view—are not allowed inside the museum.
-Any item may be inspected and refused entry at the discretion of the Security Staff.
+• Large items—such as bags, backpacks, suitcases, or any other large objects that might compromise the safety of the works of art on view—are not allowed inside the museum.
+Any item may be refused entry at the discretion of the Security Staff.

 GUIDED TOURS

-- Tours can be booked in various foreign languages, based on the availability of the guides.
+• Tours can be booked in various languages, based on the availability of the guides.

 Tickets

-For discounted tickets online reservations, please show a valid ID proving eligibility must be shown at the museum ticket office.
+Visitors with discounted online tickets must show a valid ID proving eligibility at the museum ticket office.

 Getting Here